pcanelas/pcanelas.github.io/_pages/compilers.md

 ## Project Description

-Gradual verification [Bader et al., 2018] is a technique that allows developers to incrementally and progressively verify their system by introducing partial specifications.
+Gradual verification [[Bader et al., 2018](http://www.cs.cmu.edu/~aldrich/papers/vmcai2018-gradual-verification.pdf)] is a technique that allows developers to incrementally and progressively verify their system by introducing partial specifications.
 Specifications in gradual verification are statically and dynamically verified.
 Statically, the verifier assumes any strenghtening of imprecise specifications, and to guarantee soundness, it generates dynamic checks when the partial specifications are optimistically strengthened.

-GVC0 [DiVicenzo et al., 2022] is an existing technique for gradual verification is gradual verification which allows one to introduce partial specifications.
+GVC0 [[DiVincenzo et al., 2022](https://arxiv.org/abs/2210.02428)] is an existing technique for gradual verification is gradual verification which allows one to introduce partial specifications.
 These partial specifications contain static verifications and checks that can only be checked at runtime that are inserted into GVC0.
-GVC0 is a tool that works on C0 [Arnold et al., 2010], a C version used for education, augmented with specifications for gradual verification.
+GVC0 is a tool that works on C0 [[Arnold et al., 2010](http://reports-archive.adm.cs.cmu.edu/anon/2010/CMU-CS-10-145.pdf)], a C version used for education, augmented with specifications for gradual verification.
 In our work, the idea is to take these GVC0 programs and optimize the runtime checks performed.

 To this end, this work intends to answer the following two research questions.